davenquinn/xenoliths/paper/text/chapters/02-methods.md

 xenolith samples were bound with epoxy prior to sectioning.
 Large-format rectangular thin sections were prepared for two lava samples dominated by dunite cumulate fragments (CK-D1 and CK-D2).
 The samples were evaluated under a petrographic microscope to determine their textural and mineralogic variation.

-Electron backscatter intensity images were collected using a ZEISS 1550 VP field emission SEM.
+Electron backscatter intensity
+images of each thin section were collected using a ZEISS 1550 VP field emission SEM <!-- should include these in supplementary material -->.
 For each peridotite sample, modal mineralogy was estimated by classifying mineralogy on a
 \~5000 pixel grid atop coregistered optical scans and electron backscatter mosaics `[Figure textures]`.
 Volumetric modes were converted to %wt using representative densities for spinel-facies